OpenFreeEnergy/alchemiscale.org-site/content/advancements/folding-at-home-2025/index.md

 In summary:
 - **8,208 total free energy calculations**
 - **4,104 on Folding@Home, 4,104 on conventional compute**
-- **1,012 transformations** completed successfully on both platforms
+- **1,012 ligand transformations** completed successfully on both platforms
+    - roughly half of these ligand in solvent, half ligand in complex with receptor

 ## the results: accuracy meets scale